 Dream Downtown, 355 W 16th St, New York, NY 10011

-Located in the heart of the Meatpacking district, B. On Top offers a modern setting and beautiful views to the district's skyline.
+Located in the heart of the Meatpacking district, Gansevoort Rooftop offers a modern setting and amazing 360-degree views of the Manhattan skyline and the Hudson River.

 Offering both indoor and outdoor seating, as well as a heated pool available only to guests staying at Gansevoort Meatpacking, this rooftop is a great spot no matter the season and is also one of the Meatpacking District's most popular bars.